seananderson/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 ## Mandate
 - (POLICY) Providing oversight and guidance on governance processes for IT projects/initiatives
-- (STRATEGY) Adoption strategy for modern/futuristic technology, including architecture design (enterprise, technical and solutions)
+- (STRATEGY) Innovating service delivery and providing future direction/vision to ESDC digital services
 - (STRATEGY & PRIORITY) Direct research strategy and developmental efforts for DevOps
 - (POLICY) Governing guidelines for use of AI and other autonomous decision-making technologies for service delivery
 - (RESOURCE ALLOCATION) Mobilize resources to act as a bimodal synchronizer for efficient running of low risk record/standard practices alongside high risk innovation practices